sokolicA/help/git/git.md

 ### Combining multiple commits into a single commit (squashing)

 While developing new features it is recommended to frequently test and commit changes.
-Many of such commits might be unnecessary after the development is done and should better be combined into a single commit in order to keep the repository clean.
+Many of such commits might be unnecessary after the development is done and might be better combined into a single commit in order to keep the repository cleaner.

-We can do so with "squashing" the commits.

-There are multiple ways we can do so.
+We can do so with a technique usually called "squashing".
+There is no direct `git squash` command and there are multiple ways to perform it.

 #### Rebasing as a single commit

 The first option is to use rebasing.
-We will interactively rebase the repository by a certain number of commits **N**.
+We will interactively (specified with the `-i` option) rebase the repository by a certain number of commits **N**.

 ```
 git rebase -i HEAD~N
 ```

 The default git editor will open and will display the commits with **pick** at the start.
-To squash the commits into the last commit we have to change **pick** to **squash** in every line but the first.
+To squash all commits into a single (the first) commit we have to change **pick** to **squash** in every line but the first.
 We are then asked for the commit message with the combined commit messages as default.

 #### Merging as a single commit

-Another option is to merge all commits in s branch as a single commit.
+Another option is to merge all commits in the feature branch as a single commit.
 We can do so with

 ```
 git merge <branch> --squash
 ```

-Note that this will add the changes to the staged area instead of creating an automatic commit.
+Note that this will add all the changes to the staged area instead of creating an automatic commit (as is the case with the normal fast-forward merge).
 You can then commit the changes as usual.
+The one by one commits may still kept in the feature branch.

 ### Merging